pavelsolis/Replication-Folder/Docs/Tables/guide-tables.md

 - Example: filename 'extab.tex' and label '\label{tab:extab}'.

 Make sure the tables have a consistent format throughout the paper and the slides.
-- Confirm that *identical* variables have the same names across tables (e.g. R2 vs R-squared).
+- Confirm that *identical* variables have the same names across tables (e.g., R2 vs R-squared).

 If possible, use the same font for the tables as in the text.